sazonovanton/SirChatalot/README.md

 * The bot can store messages in a log file in a event of an error.
 The file is not encrypted and can be accessed by anyone with access to the server.
 * The bot temporarily stores voice messages in `./data/voice` directory.
 The files are deleted after processing (successful or not), but can remain on the server if the event of an error.
 The files are not encrypted and can be accessed by anyone with access to the server.
 * The bot is not designed to be used in production environments.
 It is not secure and was build as a proof of concept and for ChatGPT API testing purposes.
-* The bot will try to continue conversation in the event of reaching maximum number of tokens by trimming the conversation history or summarazing it (`OpenAI.SummarizeTooLong`).
-If the conversation is long enough to cause errors, it will be deleted if `OpenAI.ChatDeletion` set to `True` in the `./data/.config` file (see *Configuration*).
+* The bot will try to continue conversation in the event of reaching maximum number of tokens by trimming the conversation history or summarazing it (`SummarizeTooLong`).
+If the conversation is long enough to cause errors, it will be deleted if `ChatDeletion` set to `True` in the `./data/.config` file (see *Configuration*).
 * The bot is using a lot of read and write operations with pickle files right now.
 This can lead to a poor performance on some servers if the bot is used by a lot of users.
 Immediate fix for that is mounting the `./data/tech` directory as a RAM disk, but in a event of a server shutdown, all data will be lost.
 * The bot can work with files.
 If file was not processed or `Files.DeleteAfterProcessing` is set to `False` in the `./data/.config` file (see *Configuration*), the file will be stored in `./data/files` directory.
 The files are not encrypted and can be accessed by anyone with access to the server.
 * If message is flagged by the OpenAI Moderation API, it will not be sent to the OpenAI's API, but it will be stored in `./data/moderation.txt` file for manual review.
 The file is not encrypted and can be accessed by anyone with access to the server.
 * Use this bot at your own risk.
 I am not responsible for any damage caused by this bot.
 * Functionalty for calculating cost of usage is not working for images for now, so you should pay attenion to that.

 ## License
 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the `LICENSE` file for more details.